eirikt/Audit.js/README.md

 By querying the event store, we can look up the complete history of all application objects.

-The entire application store are derived, and can re-created on demand by iterating through the event store.
+The entire application store are derived, and can be re-created on demand by iterating through the events in the event store.
 The application store can be brought to all past points in time with great ease.

 But the ability to read through the entire history of the application state not only opens for a full audit experience.
-It also opens the possibility to compare and merge application stores.
+It also opens the possibility to compare and merge different application stores.
 It is not the application stores which are compared of course, it is the event stores.
 Complete or partial event stores can be iterated, compared, and merged - rather easily.
 The different application stores involved may then be updated accordingly.
 Cloned data stores are often needed, e.g. for applications supporting offline usage.

 And, not to forget, the application store is read-only (from the client's point of view that is), so some form of clever caching mechanism should be applied.
-It is straightforward to pin-point necessary cache invalidation of the application store as we have full control over the state changes.
+It is straightforward to pin-point necessary cache invalidation in the application store as we have full control over all state changes.

 ## The application